gauravyug/SystemDesign/staff-db-engineer-reference-solutions.md

 ---

 # Variant C — Ride-hailing surge/driver matching
+Design the database layer for a ride-hailing platform during a surge event (e.g. New Year's Eve) where driver supply in a dense city area is far outstripped by rider demand.

 ## 1. Functional Requirements
 - Rider requests a ride; system matches to nearest available driver